LukasWoodtli/WebPage/content/ros.md

 | `rostopic pub <topic> <msg-type> -- <args>` | Publish on a topic (use `TAB` completion to get a template message) |

+# Checking for Problems

+- `roswtf`: Perform sanity checks for the running ROS system

 # References

 - [A Gentle Introduction to ROS](https://cse.sc.edu/~jokane/agitr/)